tgoldenberg/brn-gitbook/chapter_6_user_accounts_part_2.md

 ![screen](Simulator Screen Shot Jul 25, 2016, 10.05.14 PM.png)

 We still need to save our user's information, create an account, log in, and then navigate to the `Dashboard` component.
 We also want to catch any errors and display them for the user.
 Let's add that functionality.
+Well create a utility function to test errors and then fill out our submit functionality.
 ```javascript
 application/utilities/index.js